Semuliki National Park

 Reasons To Visit Semuliki National Park

-• Exceptional birdlife includes 35 species found nowhere else in East Africa
+• Outstanding birdlife, including over 35 species found nowhere else in East Africa

 The Sempaya Hotsprings